qthompso/tm_devices/docs/advanced/signal_generators.md

 is provided.
 After all parameters are set, the channel is turned back on.

-Setting up bursts of the IAFG is a simple process, which simply involves setting it to burst mode and loadin in a specified number of bursts.
+Setting up bursts of the IAFG is a simple process, which simply involves setting it to burst mode and loading in a specified number of bursts.

 #### Stipulations: